nickpegg/linux_sleep_study/README.md

 100% / (%/hr rate) = 55.93 hours in sleep from a full charge

 ~15 seconds from lid open to lock screen prompt

+# Possible Issues with Experiment

+* I'm assuming that battery drain speed is uniform across charge percentages (drains the same at 100% as it does at 30%)
+* My timing was pretty casual, didn't let it sleep for a long time and didn't sleep for the same amount of time for each run.